DHRI-Curriculum/NLTK_DHRI/lessons.md

 ![jupyter](images/jupyter.png)

 It will open in the browser.
-All of the directories (folders) in your home directory will appear - we'll get to that later.
-For now, select 'New' >> Python3 in the upper right corner.
+All of the directories (folders) in your home directory will appear — we'll get to that later.
+For now, select `New` >> `Python3` in the upper right corner.

 ![jupyter](images/jupyter1.png)